-CIT APPEALS & ITAT
+Commissioner of Income Tax(CIT) APPEALS & ITAT

-Whenever a taxpayer is aggrieved by an order of the Assessing Officer, s/he can file an appeal against the order of the Assessing Officer before the Commissioner of Income-tax (Appeals).
-Appealable order The Commissioner of Income-tax (Appeals) is the first appellate authority.
+Whenever a taxpayer is aggrieved by an order of the Assessing Officer, they can file an appeal against the order of the Assessing Officer before the Commissioner of Income-tax (Appeals).
+The Commissioner of Income-tax (Appeals) is the first appellate authority.
 Section 246A specifies the orders against which an appeal can be filed before the Commissioner of Income-tax (Appeals).
 As per the provisions of Section 249(2), an appeal should be presented within 30 days of the cause of grievance arising.

 The CBDT had substituted the Rule 45 of Income-tax Rules, 1962 relating to filing of Form of appeal to CIT(A) vide Income-tax (3rd Amendment) Rules, 2016.
 By virtue of such amendment, the CBDT had issued a new Form No. 35 for filing an appeal before CIT(A).
 Further, e-filing of Form has been made mandatory for persons for whom e-filing of return of income is mandatory.

 Appeal Before the Income Tax Appellate Tribunal

 While the CIT Commissioner of Income Tax (Appeals) is the first appellate authority, the Income Tax Appellate Tribunal (ITAT) is the second appellate authority.
 Appeal to the ITAT can be filed by any of the aggrieved party either by the taxpayer or by the Assessing Officer.
 The ITAT is constituted by the Central Government and functions under the Ministry of Law.
 ITAT consists of two classes of members – Judicial and Accountant.

 Time-Limit for Presenting Appeal